AyanRuzdan/cse-material/Concepts and Basics of C++ Programming.md

 int main() //this is where the program begins execution from
 	{
 		int x; //x variable is declared
-		cin>>x; //the value of x is taken as input cout<<x; //the input value of x is now output on the screen return 0; //tells that the program ran with no errors }
+		cin >> x ; //the value of x is taken as input cout << x ; //the input value of x is now output on the screen return 0; //tells that the program ran with no errors }
 ```